 - A. Municipal housing liaison. - (1) The position of Municipal Housing Liaison (MHL) for Woodcliff Lake Borough is established by this section.
 The Borough shall appoint a specific municipal employee to serve as a MHL responsible for overseeing the Borough's affordable housing program, including overseeing the administration of affordability controls on the affordable units and the affirmative marketing of available affordable units in accordance with the Borough's Affirmative Marketing Plan; fulfilling monitoring and reporting requirements; and supervising Administrative Agent(s).
 The MHL shall be appointed by the governing body and may be a full or part time municipal employee.
-The MHL shall be approved by COAH, a successor entity, or by the court having jurisdiction over same and shall be duly qualified through a training program sponsored by Affordable Housing Professionals of New Jersey before assuming the duties of MHL.
+The MHL shall be approved by the Court and shall be duly qualified through a training program sponsored by Affordable Housing Professionals of New Jersey before assuming the duties of MHL.